insilichem/gpathfinder/docs/tutorial-conformers.rst

 2. Preparing the GPathFinder .yaml input file
 =============================================

-- If you are using files for the ligand molecule:
+- If you are using several files for the ligand molecule:

 1. You should indicate in the Ligand `molecule` gene the route to the folder containing the ligand conformations: